 2: Once portal access is approved, submit an application to Licensing and Certification.
 You will receive instructions for how to complete the application process once your portal access is approved.

 3: As part of your licensing process, you must submit a set of policies and procedures for approval.
-Find instructions for developing and submitting your policies and procedures: 2019.03.21 Checklist
+Find instructions for developing and submitting your policies and procedures: Policy and Procedure Checklist

 4: Visit the Facility Fire and Safety Construction page for building requirements.
 All state licensed and/or federally certified health care facilities must complete the Facility Fire Safety and Construction requirements.
 Fire Safety and Construction Page